iriusrisk/startleft/docs/startleft-processors/diagram/drawio/Drawio-Quickstart.md

 ---
 Suppose you have an architecture diagram like the one below, that contains some predefined AWS shapes:
-VPC, EC2, SQS and Aurora DDBB.
+VPC, EC2, SQS and Aurora DB.

 ![img/drawio-basic-example.png](img/drawio-basic-example.png)